2devs-team/reactter/README.md

 ## Roadmap

-We want keeping adding features for `Reactter`, those are some we have in mind order by priority:
+We want to keeping adding features for `Reactter`, those are some we have in mind order by priority:

 - Async context.
 - Structure proposal for large projects.